Even More Guarantees for Variational Inference in the Presence of Symmetries: What happens in practice

-\textbf{Theorem 1.} By \cref{theorem:theorem_fkl_1}, we are guaranteed to obtain a unique minimizer of the FKL at $\nu =\mu$ \emph{if} we choose our variational family, such that \wkl is strictly convex.
+\textbf{\cref{theorem:theorem_fkl_1}.} We are guaranteed to obtain a unique minimizer of the FKL at $\nu =\mu$ \emph{if} we choose our variational family, such that \wkl is strictly convex.
 The variational family $\mathcal{Q}_1 = \mathcal{N}(\nu, 4)$ complies with this condition, and we obtain a unique minimizer at $\nu =\mu$ in practice.
 Next, we \emph{violate} the sufficient condition in \cref{theorem:theorem_fkl_1} by choosing $\mathcal{Q}_2 = \text{Laplace}(\nu, 4)$.
-We do not obtain a \emph{unique} global minimizer: the objective has the same value for every $\nu \in [-3, 3]$. \cref{app:case_1_2_details} provides further details.
+We do not obtain a \emph{unique} global minimizer.
+In fact, the objective obtains the exact same value for every $\nu \in [-3, 3]$. \cref{app:case_1_2_details} provides the full mathematical explanation for this phenomenon.
+Intuitively, for $\nu \in [-3, 3]$, we are in the setting where the integral over $\mathcal{H}_+^{(2)}$ equals $0$ (see \cref{fig:proof_sketch}).

-\textbf{Theorem 2.} As $p_2$ is supported around $\mu$, we do not require strict convexity of \wkl.
+\textbf{\cref{theorem:theorem_fkl_2}.} As $p_2$ is supported around $\mu$, we do not require strict convexity of \wkl.
 As a result, we can reuse $\mathcal{Q}_2=\text{Laplace}(\nu, 4)$, which indeed gives a unique minimizer of the FKL for $p_2$.
-To showcase that we \emph{cannot} guarantee a unique minimizer when $-\log(q_0)$ is not convex, we use a Student-t variational family with $5$ degrees of freedom $\mathcal{Q}_3 = \text{Student}_5(\nu, 1)$.
-We observe that the FKL has a stationary point at $\mu=0$ as per \cref{theorem:charles_f}, but it is a local maximizer.
+To showcase that we \emph{cannot} guarantee a unique minimizer when $-\log q_0$ is not convex, we use a Student-t variational family with $5$ degrees of freedom $\mathcal{Q}_3 = \text{Student}_5(\nu, 1)$.
+We observe that the FKL has a stationary point at $\mu=0$ as per \cref{theorem:charles_f} \citep{margossian2025generalized}, but it is a local maximizer.

-\textbf{Theorem 3.} We now move to our guarantees for $\alpha$-DIVs.
+\textbf{\cref{theorem:theorem_alpha_1}.} We now move to our guarantees for $\alpha$-DIVs.
 We use $\mathcal{Q}_1 = \mathcal{N}(\nu, 4)$.
-Note that $q_0$ \emph{itself} being strictly log-concave is not sufficient to guarantee a unique minimizer - rather the criterion depends on the interplay between $q_{0}$ and the chosen value of $\alpha$.
-We compare \emph{(Case 3.1)} $\alpha=1.1$, for which \wao is strictly convex and optimization succeeds and \emph{(Case 3.2)} $\alpha=0.3$, which results in a function \wao that is only quasi-convex.
-Case 3.2 is not covered by any of our guarantees, and we obtain a local maximizer at $\mu=0$, akin to Case 2.2.
-Results for further values of $\alpha$ and visualizations of \wao are in \cref{app:extra_alpha_case_3}.
+Note that $q_0$ \emph{itself} being strictly log-concave does not guarantee a unique minimizer; the criterion depends on the interplay between $q_{0}$ and the chosen value of $\alpha$.
+We compare $\alpha=1.1$, for which \wao is strictly convex and optimization succeeds, and $\alpha=0.3$, which results in a function \wao that is not convex.
+The second case is not covered by any of our guarantees, and we obtain a local maximizer at $\mu=0$.
+Further values of $\alpha$ and visualizations of \wao are in \cref{app:extra_alpha_case_3}.